mlissner/michaeljaylissner.com/content/excess-elections-spending.md

 Unfortunately, both parties contact me at all levels of government from city to county to state to federal.
 And they both do it for each candidate, and every measure.
 Often they do it more than once.

 Are there any numbers totalling the cost of elections nationwide?
 I'd be interested in seeing such a thing.
-What else could we buy with that amount of money? <!--break-->
+What else could we buy with that amount of money?